dmd0822/ml-cybersecurity_attacks/README.md

 This repo is intended as a starting point.
 If you extend this template:

-- Keep the folder responsibilities consistent (pipelines vs entrypoints vs notebooks)
+- Keep the folder responsibilities consistent (pipelines vs entry points vs notebooks)
 - Update the relevant folder `README.md` when you add conventions
 - Prefer small, testable pipeline functions
 - Follow the Python coding standards described above